RobZombie9043/COLORFUL/README.md

 - 0.10 Initial release
 - 0.11 Added device images and fallback for when no collection videos exist, fixed loading of game screenshots in game wheel view when no game video exists

-Reach out if anything is not working as expected or you have suggestions!
+This has only been tested on an AYN Odin 2 but reach out if anything is not working as expected or you have suggestions!

 ---